Best no foreign transaction fee credit cards in Canada 2025

 A foreign transaction fee is an extra percentage fee added to your bill when you spend in a foreign currency.
 That may be when you're overseas and buy something or make an ATM withdrawal, or when you spend with a card online, and pay in a currency other than dollars.

-Not all credit and debit cards use foreign transaction fees - but they’re pretty common, and they can push up the costs of spending overseas without you even realising it.
+Not all credit and debit cards have foreign transaction fees - but they're pretty common, and they can push up the costs of spending overseas without you even realizing it.

 How do foreign transaction fees work?